tinkerbell/playground/deploy/vagrant/basebox/README.md

 as part of Sandbox.

-In order to self contain and distribute the required dependencies for Tinkerbell and Sandbox without having to download all of them runtime we decided to use [Packer.io](https://packer.io) to build boxes that you can use when provisioning Tinkerbell on Vagrant.
+In order to self contain and distribute the required dependencies for Tinkerbell and Sandbox without having to download all of them at runtime we decided to use [Packer.io](https://packer.io) to build boxes that you can use when provisioning Tinkerbell on Vagrant.